 Data is accurate as of October 31, 2018.

-7.1.1 Proportion of the Population with Access to Electricity Sustainable Development Goals
+7.1.1 Proportion of the Population with Access to Electricity in the Sustainable Development Goals

 7. Ensure access to affordable, reliable, sustainable and modern energy for all